 Paper Mache Tips

 - Paper mache is a very messy craft!
 Prepare by covering your work surface.
 Even better, do it outside if weather permits.
-Make sure you cover yourself as well using smocks or old clothes.
+Make sure you cover yourself as well as using smocks or old clothes.

 - Some creations can take several days to finish, so remind kids that they have to be patient!
 Sometimes you will have to work on it a little each day, adding new layers to your project.